mercadopago/devsite-docs/guides/additional-content/reports/released-money/glossary.en.md

-# Glossary
+# Report fields

-If you have any doubts about the technical terms used, check the glossary below.
+If you have any doubts about the technical terms used, check the table below.

 | Name on the report column | What it means |
 | --- | --- |